Aandri99/FPGAPau/Assignments.md

 ## 4. DMA & Decimation (Analog IO)
 In this assignment we are going to introduce a decimation logic that is capable of effectively slowing down an AXI Stream data flow.

-1. Create a new VHDL module with the following ports:
+1. Create a new VHDL / Verilog module with the following ports:

 |Name|In/Out | Width (bits) |Description |
 |---|---|---|---|